 Since 2011 I have sponsored the Middle School Hope Club at AES which partners with the corresponding High School Club to serve the students at the Hope Foundation School in Sangam Vihar.
 The school is sometimes called the Tigri School named for its original location.

-From 20172018 we tried a new activity, “Science Corps” where students plan, prepare and conduct science activities and investigations with students from local schools where such opportunities are rare.
+From 2017-2018 we tried a new activity, “Science Corps” where students plan, prepare and conduct science activities and investigations with students from local schools where such opportunities are rare.
 We implemented the idea with children from the Hope School and from an after school program at a school in Malcha Marg (Each One Teach One).
 We also visited Yamuna Kids, The Blind School, Middle-School Reach Out, and Making A Difference (MAD) at AES.
 In 2018-2019 we carried out science activities with children in Sanjay Camp.
-There are new possibilities for partnerships and programs for 2018-2019.
+There are new possibilities for partnerships and programs for 2019-2020.

 My wife and I were involved in volunteer projects annually from 2005-2013 and in 2016 assisting teachers and schools in post-war Sierra Leone.
 We had served there as Peace Corps Volunteers 1976-78.
 Information on previous efforts appears in:

 Two projects my middle school students were involved with in Singapore are linked below: